-This October we will deliver an open letter to Universities UK, and every Vice-chancellor in the UK, to ask them to support academics who wish to take paid sabbaticals or fellowships with companies.
+This November we will deliver an open letter to Universities UK, and every Vice-chancellor in the UK, to ask them to support academics who wish to take paid sabbaticals or fellowships with companies.
 Scientists could work with NGOs working directly in the field from solar installation to ecological restoration to adaptation for towns and cities.

 We also wish to lobby universities to give credit to students who conduct a meaningful internship over a term; from tree planting for first years, to installing solar for PhD engineering students.
-The NUS have already madea a great start with a project called Placements For Good.
-We hope to support this initiative and help them expand.

 The world that young people of today will inherit is changing more rapidly than ever.
 Education must adapt to anticipate the skills and knowledge that people will need for an uncertain and challenging future.